UAlbany Category: Challenges for the 21st Century

 The General Education Committee has developed course proposal materials for Departments wishing to submit courses for inclusion in this category.
 These materials are posted on this site under Resources for Faculty/Course Proposal Process.

-Learning Objectives for General Education Social Sciences Courses
+Learning Objectives for General Education Challenges of the 21st Century Courses

 Courses meeting Challenges for the 21st Century enable students to demonstrate: